Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCore6/PACKAGE-DESCRIPTION.md

-WebMarkupMin.AspNetCore6 contains one ASP.NET Core 6 Middleware - `WebMarkupMinMiddleware`.
+WebMarkupMin.AspNetCore6 contains one Middleware for ASP.NET Core 6 and 7 - `WebMarkupMinMiddleware`.